slbr117/capstone-2/README.md

 * [Pong](https://pong-2.com/)
 * [Tetris ](https://tetris.com/games-content/sanrio01/index-mobile.php)

 Take a look at the screenshots of these games in the <code>game-ideas</code> folder.
-You will notice that there are some sample <code>gui</code> games as well, for those who want to go for the Bonus points.
-What is required though, is to make a purely ascii-based game that can be run in the terminal.
+You will notice that there are some sample <code>gui</code> games as well, for those who want to go for the Bonus points.  **What is required though, is to make a purely ascii-based game that can be run in the terminal.**

 It is **highly recommended** to choose a game from the above list, but if your heart :yellow_heart: is completely set on something else, you can create a game that is not on the above list.
-But you may get asked about your decision on why you decided to create a game that wasn't on the above list.
+Realize though, that you may get asked about your decision on why you decided to create a game that wasn't on the above list.

 Please check out the sample screenshots of a few game ideas.
 The screenshots can be found in the <code>./game-ideas</code> folder in this Github repository.